mobie/mobie.github.io/specs/mobie_spec.md

 		- `valueLimits`: Value limits for numerical color maps like 'blueWhiteRed'.
 Contains a tuple of [number, number].
 - `sourceTransforms`: The source transformations of this view.
 The transformations must be defined in the physical coordinate space and are applied in addition to the transformations given in the bdv.xml.
 Contains a list with items:
 	- `affine`: Affine transformation applied to a list of sources.
 The fields `parameters` and `sources` are required.
+		- `name`:
+		- `parameters`: Parameters of the affine transformation, using the BigDataViewer convention.
+Contains a list of numbers.
-		- `names`: Optional names the sources after transformation.
+		- `sourceNamesAfterTransform`: Names of the sources after transformation.
 If given, must have the same number of elements as `sources`.
 Contains a list of strings.
-		- `parameters`: Parameters of the affine transformation, using the BigDataViewer convention.
-Contains a list of numbers.
 		- `sources`: The sources this transformation is applied to.
 Contains a list of strings.
 		- `timepoints`: The valid timepoints for this transformation.
 If none is given, the transformation is valid for all timepoints.
 Contains a list of integers.
 	- `grid`: Arrange multiple sources in a grid by offseting sources with a grid spacing.
 The fields `sources`, `tableData` and `tables` are required.
-		- `names`: Optional names the sources after transformation.
-If given, must have the same number of elements as `sources`.
-Contains a list of strings.
+		- `name`:
 		- `positions`: Grid positions for the sources.
 If not specified, the sources will be arranged in a square grid.
 If given, must have the same length as `sources`.
 Contains a list of arrays.
+		- `sourceNamesAfterTransform`: Names of the sources after transformation.
+If given, must have the same number of elements as `sources`.
+Contains a list of strings.
 		- `sources`: The sources for the grid.
 The outer list specifies the grid posititions, the inner list the sources per grid position.
 Contains a list of arrays.
 		- `tableData`: Contains a [tableData](#tableData-metadata).
 		- `tables`: The tables to be loaded for this grid view.
 This must include the default table as the first item.
 Contains a list with items: